sheldonjuncker/morph/classes/README.txt

-Any .php files in this folder will automatically be included by Porm.
+Any .php files in this folder will automatically be included by Morph.

-This is a good place to put your Porm-generated classes.
+This is a good place to put your Morph-generated classes.